kolobok-kelbek/makective/README.md

-# Makective - Interactive for makefile
+# Makective - makefile template with interactive menu.

-This is Makefile template appliation on PHP, Python or another web language in docker.

 For example terminal output: